Should Your Practice Join an Accountable Care Organization?

-There is no business that can really chance and pivot at a moment’s notice.
-And anybody who has worked in the U.S. health care system knows that it is an industry that never pivots at a moment’s notice.
+There is no business that can really change and pivot at a moment’s notice no matter how agile they claim to be.
+Anybody who has worked in the U.S. healthcare system knows that it is an industry that never pivots at a moment’s notice.
 Sometimes change can take decades.
 But one thing that a physician can do to influence change and take a leadership role within the system is through membership in an accountable care organization, or ACO.

 - Acknowledging that a value-based model requires progressive change among both staff and clinicians.

 - Understands the needs of the patients being served to improve their healthy outcomes

 - Track, communicate, and share information through multiple technological sources across the physicians that make up the organization.

 These ACOs are made up of health care providers plus hospitals and doctors who treat patients that have Medicare.
 The goal, therefore, is to make sure each patient gets tremendous personal care in a highly efficient way, lessening the number of medical errors that can be part of a system.

 Significant Performance Bonuses for Participants

 Successful ACOs can produce group performance payouts in the tune of hundreds of millions, however this comes with an with an important caveat: that those who get enough savings to qualify for extra payments don’t often happen in the first year.
 It can sometimes take up to five years before the bonuses become realized.
 A lot of these benefits depend on the population serviced and what care was needed by patients, so geographic location is a big factor.
 An ACO in Palm Beach, Florida, earned more than $28 million in performance payments among its 275 providers and 175 specialists.